lemieux-lab/bidra_robustness/README.md

 ## Do correlation analysis
 Pairings of duplicated experiments are listed in `[nameOfDataset]_rep2_pairing.csv` files.
 To get those lists: `julia generatesPairings.jl [nameOfDataset]`.

+To get correlation metrics (slope of linear fit, r2, Spearman and Pearson correlation coefficients) of viability responses (shared concentration): `julia viabilityCorrelation.jl [nameOfDataset]`.
+Correlation metrics are calculated for 3 within-dose replicates representation: all possible pairing, mean responses, and bootstraping of pairing.
+For the later, the mean, median and std of correlation metrics are returned.
+If there are no within-concentration replicates, only the first representation is used.
+Results are added to a CSV file.

-To get correlation metrics (slope of linear fit, r2, Spearman and Pearson correlation coefficients) of paramters estimates (Marquardt-Levenberg): `julia MLcorrelation.jl [nameOfDataset]`.
+To get correlation metrics (slope of linear fit, r2, Spearman and Pearson correlation coefficients) of metrics estimates (Marquardt-Levenberg): `julia MLcorrelation.jl [nameOfDataset]`.
 Results are added to a CSV file.

 To get correlation metrics of posterior distributions (BiDRA): `julia posteriorCorrelation.jl [nameOfDataset]`.
 Correlation metrics are calculated for 4 posterior representations: median, three-percentiles, random sampling and quantile-to-quantile.
 Results are added to various CSV files.